ocapn/ocapn/draft-specifications/Locators.md

 - **peer**: Syrup record defined in the [Syrup serialization of the peer locator](#peer-syrup-serialization)
 - **swiss-num**: String which identifies the object.

+The Syrup serialization of a Sturdyref locator participates in the [Model](./Model.md#sturdy-reference) as the in-band on-the-wire representation of a Sturdy Reference.

 ## URI Serialization

 The URI format follows a similar format to the peer URI format, except with a